 Summer Cleaning

 While I had my hands in there, I noticed that there was no water coming out of the spray bar, and sure enough, when I unplugged the motor, I didn't notice any gas bubble up from the reactor.
-That's because it had all been bubbling back to the motor; it was not pumping any water at all!

 I have no idea how long it had been like that, but once I took it out, opened it up and gave it a good cleaning, it had no trouble pumping water once it was put back in.
 I might note that the pump's sponges smelled like a nice clump of damp, fertile soil.